 Great logos don’t just spring into existence fully formed.
 Behind every logo is a design process that ensures the best ideas are chosen and brought to life by seasoned professionals.
 Creating a high-quality logo involves:

-- Research: Studying the competition and benchmarking their approaches towards logo design.
+- Research: Studying the competition and benchmarking their approaches toward logo design.

 - Brainstorming: Coming up with ideas for logos while keeping the client’s ethos and design parameters in mind.